kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/quick-reference.md

 ## Child Documents

+For the full reference on all control flow options — conditions, skipping, dropping, error handling, child documents, connector sequencing, and pre/post-connector actions — see [Control Flow]({{< relref "docs/reference/control-flow" >}}) in the Ingest Designer Guide.

 Lucille has two distinct concepts of child documents: **attached** and **emitted**.

 **Attached children** are stored inside a parent via `doc.addChild(childDoc)`.
 They travel with the parent and are not independently tracked or indexed.